CamWeil/MATH4610/softwaremanual/nmqproots.md

         disc = b*b - 4*a*c;

-   The value of this discriminant is then used to determine how the roots of the polynomial should be calculated.
+   The value of the discriminant is then used to determine how the roots of the polynomial should be calculated.
 If the discriminant is positive or zero, then the roots are real and as such are given as:

         x1 = (-b + sqrt(disc))/(2*a);
         x2 = (-b - sqrt(disc))/(2*a);